xiao-mantou/GamingTweaks/Myths/Known Myths.md

 This is not needed anymore, [see here](https://www.speedguide.net/articles/systemini-irq-tweak-168) why.

 ### System Responsiveness

 It [doesn't need to be tweaked](https://msdn.microsoft.com/en-us/library/ms684247.aspx).
 You can set whatever you want in registry, the OS will handle and override it anyway.

 ### Disabling C states in BIOS [improves SSD performance](https://www.overclock.net/forum/5-intel-cpus/1333701-intel-c-states-off-better-ssd-performance.html).

 [As for the SSD](https://www.tomshardware.com/reviews/ssd-hdd-power,2170-3.html), the amount of rights is reduced without hibernation.
 When a computer hibernates, the contents of the RAM is dumped to the hibernate file on the C drive, which is the SSD in this case.
 Since SSDs have a finite amount of rights and there can be a lot of stuff in the RAM, you can see how this is a problem.
-The contents of RAM are being paged to the C drive constantly, anyways.
+The contents of RAM are being paged to the C drive constantly anyway.
 The amount of extra SSD I/O due to hibernation is trivial compared to loading a game with let's say 20&nbsp;GB of textures and levels.

 ### Disabling Windows animations to improve GPU or CPU performance